WyteEngine/OsakanaRescue/README.md

 # Requirement

 ## To Build
-- Unity 2018.2.6
+- Unity 2018.2.12
-- bash (In Windows, you can use Git Bash to clone & build)
+- bash (If you're using windows, you can use Git-Bash, WSL-bash etc to clone & build)

 ## PC